oracle/terraform-provider-oci/website/docs/d/data_safe_data_safe_private_endpoints.html.markdown

 The following arguments are supported:

-* `compartment_id` - (Optional) A filter to return only resources that match the specified compartment OCID.
+* `compartment_id` - (Required) A filter to return only resources that match the specified compartment OCID.
 * `display_name` - (Optional) A filter to return only resources that match the specified display name.
 * `state` - (Optional) A filter to return only resources that match the specified lifecycle state.
-* `vcn_id` - (Optional) A filter to return only the private endpoints that match the specified VCN OCID.
+* `vcn_id` - (Optional) A filter to return only resources that match the specified VCN OCID.

 ## Attributes Reference